aurora/identicon/README.md

 This is a re-implementation of the PHP script "[PHP identicons](http://identicons.sf.net/)".

-The original script requires PHP and the GD library, the re-implemented script is intented to be called from command-line and requires a bash, imagemagick and bc.
+The original script requires PHP and the GD library, the re-implemented script is intented to be called from command-line and requires a bash, imagemagick (only if output is not SVG) and bc.

 ### Arguments